-Writing a construction proposal can be one of the toughest parts of being in the business.
-Even for those who write proposals for a living find it an intimating process.
-You are in the process of persuading a potential client, or “issuer” to choose your company over the competition, which means you have a lot weighing on your mind.
-Keep in mind when reading this, that no two construction proposals are alike, just like no two construction projects are alike.
-This article is to serve as a guide only, as each proposal must be tailored specifically for each job.
-However, there are certain elements that should be included in all construction proposals, and we’ve outlined them below.
+Writing a construction proposal can be one of the toughest parts of being in business.
+Those who write them for a living find it an intimidating process.
+You are persuading a potential client, or “issuer,โ to choose your company over the competition, which means you have a lot weighing on your mind.
+Keep in mind when reading this that no two construction proposals are alike, just like no two projects are alike.

 Important Considerations All Construction Proposals Should Adhere To

-Get a Grip on the Project
+Get a grip on the project

-Scope of Work
+Scope of work

-Work Schedule or Timeline
+Work schedule or timeline

-Know the Costs Involved
+Know the costs involved

-Add Imagery
+Add visuals

 Qualifications